aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

 https://gitlab.com/gitlab-org/gitlab/issues/31526

-This one is pretty bad, meaning that a pipeline can continue executing upon failure (you had one job, pipeline!).
-The workaround is to explicitly add every preceeding job to `needs:`, however...
+**This one is pretty bad.** It means that a pipeline can continue executing upon failure (you had one job, pipeline!).
+A "deploy dev" job can fail, skip "test dev" and go straight to "deploy prod".
+The workaround is to explicitly add all transitive dependencies to `needs:`.
+However this may not be realistic as it adds a lot of bloat and compexity to the yaml files and there's also a limit on how many `needs:` you can have on any one job.

 ### Limit on `needs:`
 >Note that one day one of the launch, we are temporarily limiting the